The Clifford theory of the n-qubit Clifford group: Preliminaries

 is a bijection.
 The inertia index of $\psi \in \widehat{I}(\sigma)$ with respect to $N$ coincides with the inertia index of $\emph{Ind}^G_I\psi$ with respect to $N$.
 In turn, the inertia index of $\emph{Ind}^G_I\psi$ with respect to $N$ is equal to the multiplicity $m_{\psi}$ of $\psi$ in $\emph{Ind}^I_N\psi$.
 Furthermore,

-\end{theorem} Unfortunately, this correspondence does not tell us anything in the case where the inertia subgroup is all of $G$.
-The study of what happens in this case is known as stable Clifford theory and can be quite complicated \cite{craven_2019}.
-Adapting a result from section 8.1 of \cite{serre_1977} to our notation we can make the following corollary. \begin{corollary} If $N$ is an abelian normal subgroup of $G$, the degree of each irreducible representation $\rho$ of $G$ divides the index $[G:N]$ of $N$ in $G$. \end{corollary} \begin{definition} Let $\psi$ be a representation of $G/N$, the \emph{inflation} $\widetilde{\psi}$ of $\psi$ is a representation of $G$ defined by setting
+\end{theorem} The following corollary of the Clifford correspondence is from section 8.1 of Serre's book\cite{serre_1977}. \begin{corollary} If $N$ is an abelian normal subgroup of $G$, the degree of each irreducible representation $\rho$ of $G$ divides the index $[G:N]$ of $N$ in $G$. \end{corollary} Unfortunately, this correspondence does not tell us anything in the case where the inertia subgroup is all of $G$.
+The study of what happens in this case is known as stable Clifford theory and can be quite complicated \cite{craven_2019}. \begin{definition} Let $\psi$ be a representation of $G/N$, the \textbf{inflation} $\widetilde{\psi}$ of $\psi$ is a representation of $G$ defined by setting

-If $\chi$ and $\widetilde{\chi}$ be characters of $\psi$ and $\widetilde{\psi}$ respectively, then the map $\chi \longmapsto \widetilde{\chi}$ is a bijection between the irreducible characters of $G/N$ and the irreducible characters of $G$ with $N$ in their kernel (i.e. $\widetilde{\chi}(n)=\emph{deg}\;\widetilde{\chi}$).
+If $\chi$ and $\widetilde{\chi}$ be characters of $\psi$ and $\widetilde{\psi}$ respectively, then the map $\chi \mapsto \widetilde{\chi}$ is a bijection between the irreducible characters of $G/N$ and the irreducible characters of $G$ with $N$ in their kernel (i.e. $\widetilde{\chi}(n)=\emph{deg}\;\widetilde{\chi}$).
 Note that deg$(\widetilde{\chi}) =$ deg$(\chi)$. \end{definition}